View Elaine Pedder's Obituary on Ohio.com and share memories

 Elaine Mural Pedder, loving wife and a wonderful mother and grandmother who took care of everybody, passed away Monday, July 8, 2019 at her home.

-Elaine was born October 24, 1930 to Nicholas and Anna (Fedorka) Mural in Cleveland and had been an area resident her entire life.
-She was a graduate of the Frances Payne Bolton School of Nursing as a Registered Nurse and worked at University Hospitals.
-She was a member of St. Elia Orthodox Church.

-Elaine was preceded in death by her husband, Donald in 2004 and her sister, Dorothy O'Gwynn.
-She is survived by her daughters Kathryn (Mark) Taylor and Barbara (William) DiPuccio; grandchildren Jeremy and Joseph (Elizabeth) Taylor and Rebeccah and Christopher DiPuccio; great grandchild Melody Taylor; nieces, Linda O'Gwynn (Thomas Purdy), Susan Perkins (late David), Patrice Brown (Fr.
-John) and other great nieces and nephews.

-The family will receive friends Friday, July 12, 2019 from 5 to 8 p.m. at the Anthony Funeral Home Kucko-Anthony-Kertesz Chapel, 1990 S. Main St., Akron, OH where a Parastas service will be held at 7:30 p.m.
-Funeral services will be held at ST. NICHOLAS ORTHODOX CHURCH in Mogadore, 755 S. Cleveland Ave., Mogadore, OH 44260 on Saturday, July 13, 2019 at 9:00 a.m., Fr.
+The family will receive friends Friday, July 12, 2019 from 5 to 8 p.m. at the Anthony Funeral Home Kucko-Anthony-Kertesz Chapel, 1990 S. Main St., Akron Ohio where a Parastas service will be held at 7:30 p.m.
+Funeral Services will be held at ST. NICHOLAS ORTHODOX CHURCH in Mogadore, 755 S Cleveland Ave., Mogadore, OH 44260 on Saturday, July 13, 2019 at 9 a.m., Fr.
 Don Freude officiating.
-Interment, Knollwood Cemetery, Mayfield Heights.
+Interment Knollwood Cemetery, Mayfield Heights.
 Donations may be made to St. Elia Orthodox Church or the Akron Canton Foodbank.